 The State has executed monitoring and removal contracts to assist in the State's recovery efforts resulting from a natural disaster debris-producing event.

 The State Natural Disaster Plan, signed by the Governor in 2009, was prepared by DESPP.
 The Plan establishes the mission assignments of state agencies in responding to natural disasters of a severity and magnitude typical for Connecticut.
 The Plan describes the interaction of state government with local governments, private response organizations (e.g., utilities, the American Red Cross) and the federal government in natural disaster situations.

 The State Disaster Debris Management Plan, June 2013 (Annex to the State Natural Disaster Plan) establishes the framework for proper management of debris generated by a natural disaster, with the goal of facilitating prompt and efficient recovery that is cost effective, eligible for FEMA reimbursement, and protective of the environment.

 The Plan is an important planning document for all levels of government – federal, state and local.
 The Plan describes the State contracts that are in place to use in response to a catastrophic natural disaster; the contracts are for both debris removal operations and the monitoring of these types of operations (see below for more information on the State Contracts).

-The Plan outlines the planning and operation functions for Temporary Debris Storage and Reduction Sites and the two phases of clean-up.
+The Plan outlines the planning and operation functions for Debris Management Sites and the two phases of clean-up.
 The Plan includes a number of appendices that provide references to a number of waste management resources.

 FEMA approval letter, dated September 22, 2008.